1917 plaqueText by Diane Bilbey, former Curator at Jane Austen's House

-Located at a site of pilgrimage for Austen admirers, and an essential photo opportunity for visitors, the memorial plaque on the wall of Chawton Cottage – Jane’s home for the last 8 years of her life – has recently been conserved.
+Located at a site of pilgrimage for Austen admirers, and an essential photo opportunity for visitors, the memorial plaque on the wall of Chawton Cottage – Jane’s home for the last 8 years of her life – was conserved in 2017.

 It was unveiled on 18 July 1917, the centenary of Jane’s death, and paid for by a fund set up by a Memorial Committee, with subscriptions gathered from devotees of Jane’s work in both Britain and America.